What I have learned about the launch of volunteer associations

 Media relations: Stuttering 101

-A key part of my volunteer work, during the 15-year period referred to above, involved media relations (radio, television, and print messaging) on behalf of the Canadian Stuttering Association.
-A quick overview of such work is provided by the a Dec.
-9, 2010 Globe and Mail article by Jane Taber entitled: “Stuttering 101.”
+Part of my volunteer work, during the 15-year period referred to above, involved media relations (radio, television, and print messaging) on behalf of the Canadian Stuttering Association.
+A Dec.
+9, 2010 Globe and Mail article by Jane Taber, entitled “Stuttering 101,” outlines key messages that we have focused upon.